saumyasingh9/serverless-feedback-app-AWS/README.md

 # 📦 Serverless Feedback Form on AWS with automation via GitHub action CI/CD

-Build a **real-world, serverless AWS project** that lets users submit feedback with optional PDF uploads — and delivers admin alerts, secure storage, and auto-deployment.
-This project is perfect for AWS learning path, or production use case.
+Serverless Feedback Form on AWS is a fully automated, real-world web application that enables users to submit feedback with optional PDF attachments.
+The backend is powered by AWS Lambda and API Gateway, with feedback data stored in DynamoDB, files securely uploaded to Amazon S3, and admin notifications sent via Amazon SES.
+The frontend is hosted on S3 and distributed globally through Amazon CloudFront for low latency.
+A GitHub Actions CI/CD pipeline automates frontend deployment and CloudFront cache invalidation, ensuring continuous delivery and seamless updates.
+This project demonstrates modern serverless architecture, secure data handling, and cloud automation best practices on AWS.

 ---